KaloHG/BunkerUtils/README.md

 # BunkerUtils
 A plugin that adds-on to the Citadel plugin commonly contained within the CivCraft Suite.
 These additions are aimed toward improving the ability to create bunker-fights.

+**This is an experimental branch that runs on 1.18.2 using plugins located at CivMC's [Repositories](https://github.com/CivMC/).
+Currently this branch requires you to build the binaries yourself in order to add the dependencies to make changes and compile the code.**

+***THIS BRANCH IS NOT SUPPORTED NOR MAINTAINED.***

 ## Dependencies
 All CivClassic dependencies can be found under their [AnsibleSetup](https://github.com/CivClassic/AnsibleSetup) repository.
  - [CivModCore](https://github.com/CivClassic/CivModCore)